Douglas Crockford: Software license for "Good, not Evil"

-In 2002, in reference to President George Bush's war on "evildoers", Crockford started releasing his JSMin software under a customized open source MIT License, with the added requirement that "The Software shall be used for Good, not Evil".
+In 2002, in reference to President George Bush's war on "evildoers", Crockford started releasing the JSMin software under a customized open source MIT License, with the added requirement that "The Software shall be used for Good, not Evil".
 This clause was carried over to JSMin-PHP, a variation of JSMin by Ryan Grove.
 This software was hosted on Google Code until December 2009 when, due to the additional clause, Google determined that the license was not compliant with the definition of free and open source software, which does not permit any restriction on how software may be used.
 JSMin-PHP was forced to migrate to a new hosting provider.
-According to the GNU project, the licence conflicts with Freedom 0 of the Free Software definition, and although "it may be unenforceable, we cannot presume that", therefore non-free.
+According to the GNU project, the license conflicts with Freedom 0 of the Free Software definition, and although "it may be unenforceable, we cannot presume that", therefore non-free.

 Crockford's license has caused problems for some open source projects who mistook the license for an open source variant of the MIT license.
 Affected open source developers have asked Crockford to change the license, but he has continued to use it.
 In 2022, Crockford changed the license in the JSON Java implementation to Public Domain.